Avinash1604/survey_shrike_web/README.md

 2) Check for lint issue
 3) Test case
 4) Coverage
- coveralls plugin used for the automate coverage , coverals dashboard will show details of overall coverage
+ coveralls plugin used for the automate coverage , coveralls dashboard will show details of overall coverage
 5) Auto deployment to git hub pages

 ## Demo